akash22022/akash22022/README.md

 I also firmly believe in mutual growth.
 Actively looking for opportunities and collaboration in projects related to Machine Learning and Deep Learning.

-- 🔭 I’m currently working on a Recommendation System and Image Classification.
+- 🔭 I’m currently working on SQL.

 - 🌱 I’m currently learning **Machine/Deep Learning** techniques using Tensorflow and Keras.